cbpowell/CPPickerView/README.md

 If you're interested in a vertical custom UIPickerView controller, check out [AFPickerView](https://github.com/arkichek/AFPickerView) by Arkady Fraerman!
 This code is essentially forked from his project.

 ![CPPickerView screenshot](http://cbpowell.github.com/CPPickerView/screenshot.png)

+CPPickerView is currently in use by at least one approved app in the App Store (Hipmunk for iPhone/iPad!).

 ## Usage

 ### General